Michael Badnarik

 Michael James Badnarik (/bædˈnɑːrɪk/ bad-NAR-ik; August 1, 1954 – August 11, 2022) was an American software engineer, political figure, and radio talk show host.
 He was the Libertarian Party nominee for President of the United States in the 2004 elections, and placed fourth in the race, behind independent candidate Ralph Nader and the two major party candidates, George W. Bush and John Kerry.
 Two years later Badnarik ran as a Libertarian Party candidate in the 2006 congressional elections for Texas's 10th congressional district seat near Austin.
 In a three candidate field, Badnarik came in third, receiving 7,603 votes for 4.3% of the vote.

 Political career

-Badnarik's political philosophy emphasizes individual liberty, personal responsibility, and strict adherence to an originalist interpretation of the U.S. Constitution.
+Badnarik's political philosophy emphasized individual liberty, personal responsibility, and strict adherence to an originalist interpretation of the U.S. Constitution.
 All of his positions arise from this foundation.
-In economics, Badnarik believes in laissez-faire capitalism, a system in which the only function of the government is the protection of individual rights from the initiation of force and fraud.
-He, therefore, opposes institutions such as welfare and business regulation.
+In economics, Badnarik supported laissez-faire capitalism, a system in which the only function of the government is the protection of individual rights from the initiation of force and fraud.
+He, therefore, opposed institutions such as welfare and business regulation.